Closet Land: Plot

 Set in an unspecified country, a woman is taken from her home in the middle of the night, accused of embedding dissident messages into her book Closet Land.
 The book is a story about a child who, as a result of bad behavior, has been locked in a closet as punishment.
 While in there, the child is greeted by a group of childhood ally archetypes who innocently attempt to comfort the scared little girl.
 The seemingly simple content is questioned by the government, which accuses the author of encouraging and introducing disloyalty among its audience of naïve children.

 The interrogator is obstinate in his belief that the author is guilty of hidden propaganda.
 It is revealed that the novel was actually created as a form of escapism, providing a coping mechanism for the author, who endured sexual abuse as a child.
 Near the end of the film, the interrogator claims that he was the man who had sexually abused the author in her childhood.
 But one cannot be entirely sure he is telling the truth, as the film suggests he was just using the abuse against her as a way of breaking her down.

-After subjecting her to lengthy physical and mental torture, and pretending to be several other people (another prisoner, a more brutal interrogator) while the victim is blindfolded, the interrogator tries to get her to sign a confession—to save her life.
+After subjecting her to lengthy physical and mental torture, and pretending to be several other people (another prisoner, a more brutal interrogator) while the victim is blindfolded and handcuffed, the interrogator tries to get her to sign a confession—to save her life.
 While he knows now that she is innocent, he implores her to confess to avoid execution.
 She refuses, and goes to her death.